ModuleBase

 Initialize

-method, AimRT passes a CoreRef handle, which the module can store and use later to call framework functions;Before AimRT calls the module’s
+method, it passes in a CoreRef handle.
+The module can store this handle and use it to call framework functions later;Before AimRT calls the module’s

 Initialize

-method, all components (e.g., configuration, logging, etc.) have completed Initialize but have not yet started;If the module throws an exception in the
+method, all components (such as configuration, logging, etc.) have completed Initialize but have not yet started;If the module throws an exception in the

 Initialize